 Alemtuzumab is used to treat B-cell chronic lymphocytic leukaemia or B-CLL (a type of cancer where the bone marrow produces too many white blood cells called lymphocytes).

-This medicine is also used to treat multiple sclerosis (scars or lesions in the brain and spinal cord).
+This medicine is also used to treat relapsing-remitting multiple sclerosis or RRMS (a certain type of disease affecting the brain and/or spinal cord).

-Alemtuzumab injection is to be given intravenously (into the vein).
+Alemtuzumab injection is to be given intravenously (into the vein) as an infusion.
 It is delivered directly into the bloodstream via the blood vessel.

 Your doctor or nurse will administer the injection for you.